witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

   bool pending;               // Tells if an update has been requested but not yet completed Request request;            // The Witnet request object, is set in the constructor

-  // Allows logging errors
+  // Allow logging errors
   event Error(uint64, string);

-  // This constructor does a nifty trick to tell the `UsingWitnet` library where
+  // This constructor carries out a clever trick to tell the `UsingWitnet` library where
   // to find the Witnet contracts on whatever Ethereum network you use. constructor (address _wbi) UsingWitnet(_wbi) public {
     // Instantiate the Witnet request